OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

    - SUPPLYCHAINMANAGE
 6. Completely **new application security controls** are MODELOBFUSCATION and protection against indirect prompt injection of GenAI: PROMPTINPUTVALIDATION plus INPUTSEGREGATION
 7. **Limit the amount of data and the time it is stored**, if it is sensitive (DATAMINIMIZE, ALLOWEDDATA, SHORTRETAIN, OBFUSCATETRAININGDATA)
-8. **Limit the effect** of unwanted model behaviour (OVERSIGHT, MINMODELPRIVILEGE, AITRAINSPARENCY, EXPLAINABILITY)
+8. **Limit the effect** of unwanted model behaviour (OVERSIGHT, LEASTMODELPRIVILEGE, AITRAINSPARENCY, EXPLAINABILITY)
 9. **Datascience runtime** controls when using the model:
    - CONTINUOUSVALIDATION
    - UNWANTEDBIASTESTING